-- 1.3.
+1.3.
 When it is necessary to alter the date, time and/or location of the Cabinet, a committee or sub-committee meeting, or to arrange a special meeting of the Cabinet, a committee or sub-committee, the Monitoring Officer or appropriate Democratic Services Officer will consult the Leader/Chair of the relevant Cabinet, Committee or Sub-Committee before any action is taken.
-The Leader/Chair of the Cabinet, Committee or Sub-Committee will then determine the matter. - 1.3.
-All councillors should be expected to sit on at least one committee or panel of the Council.
+The Leader/Chair of the Cabinet, Committee or Sub-Committee will then determine the matter.